16. The Noahide Covenant

-I call heaven and earth to bear witness that any individual-man or woman, Jew or Gentile, freeman or slave-can have Divine Inspiration bestowed upon him.
+I call Heaven and Earth to bear witness that any individual man or woman, Jew or non-Jew, freeman or slave can have Divine Inspiration bestowed upon him.
 It all depends on one's deeds.Tanna De Bei Eliyahu 9

-This anthology has now come to an end.
-We thank G-d for helping us every step of the way.
-May it be His will that soon all mankind will know the truth and act upon the words of the wisest man, King Solomon;
+May it be His will that soon all mankind will know the truth, and act upon the words of the wisest man, King Solomon: